-As a victim of a crime in Arizona, you have a constitutional right to be treated with fairness, respect, and dignity, and to be free from intimidation, harassment, or abuse through the criminal process.
+As a victim of crime in Arizona, you have a constitutional right to be treated with fairness, respect, and dignity, and to be free from intimidation, harassment, or abuse through the criminal process.
 All state, county, and municipal justice agencies and courts in Arizona are required to perform certain duties to ensure that you receive your rights.

 Some ways to preserve evidence include:

-- Refraining from washing, bathing, showering, or douching.
+• Refraining from washing, bathing, showering, or douching

-- Refraining from washing clothes or other items worn/used during the incident.
+• Refraining from washing clothes or other items worn/used during the incident

 To request a copy of the full text of Arizona victims' rights laws, contact: